 When common phrases and starters are expected, sometimes it’s better to stay one step ahead and make someone think.
-At the very least, you’ll find out something new about an individual that most people might not, even people who know them better than you do.
+At the very least, you’ll find out something new about an individual that most people may not, even people who know them better than you do.

 A Summary: How to Start a Conversation and Keep it Going

-Whether there’s a deep conversation on the horizon or just small talk, it’s important to maintain an amicable discussion.
+Whether there are deep conversations on the horizon or just small talk, it’s important to maintain an amicable discussion.
 While light controversy or a civil debate can work well sometimes, in most cases, it’s best to reserve heavier topics for discussions once there’s mutual comfort and boundaries established.